• Skip to primary navigation

 Ingredients for the soup.

-Kaffir lime leaves (also known as makrut leaves) add a unique citrusy aroma to Tom Yum.
-I recommend buying them dry so you have them readily available.
+Kaffir Lime Leaves: Kaffir lime leaves (also known as makrut leaves) add a unique citrusy aroma to Tom Yum.
+I recommend buying them dry, so you have them readily available.
 You can find fresh leaves at Asian markets or dried ones on Amazon.
-But if you don’t have them, you can substitute with the zest of one lime plus two bay leaves.
+But if you don't have them, you can substitute with the zest of one lime plus two bay leaves.

-Alternatively, use 1 teaspoon of lemon zest for a citrusy touch, though the flavor won’t be precisely the same.
+Alternatively, use 1 teaspoon of lemon zest for a citrusy touch, though the flavor won't be identical.

 If you buy the long stalks, trim off the root end and cut away the top third of the stalk, as it's too woody to use.
 Remove the tough outer layers until you reach the softer, pale yellow core.